Nazim Aliyev

-Nazim Aliyev (born 5 April 1963) is Azerbaijani former professional footballer who played as a forward.
-He is the all time topscorer of the Azerbaijan Premier League.
-He obtained one cap for the national team in 1993.
+Nazim Aliyev (born 5 April 1963) is an Azerbaijani former professional footballer who played as a forward.
+He is the all-time top scorer of the Azerbaijan Premier League.
+He also played one game for the national team in 1993.

 Aliyev began playing football for Neftchi Baku PFC's reserve side.
 He joined Soviet Second League side Khazar Sumgayit in 1988 and would play for the club until 1994.